Tremor

 💎 Board Pearl

-- 14–18 Hz tremor on standing = orthostatic tremor — confirmed by surface EMG, not visible inspection
+- 13–18 Hz tremor on standing = orthostatic tremor — confirmed by surface EMG, not visible inspection.
+Patients often report feeling better when touching a wall or leaning on an object (light haptic contact dampens the tremor — board-tested clue).

 - Symptomatic palatal tremor = olivary hypertrophy on MRI (Guillain–Mollaret triangle lesion); essential = ear click, NO olivary hypertrophy